Destinations Greece Athens

 Must orderstuffed tomatoes + horiatiki

-The oldest taverna in Psyrri, established 1967 — wood tables, paper tablecloths, a chalkboard menu of yesterday's slow-cooked dishes.
-Stuffed tomatoes, lamb in lemon, fresh fava, octopus on charcoal when it's running.
-Lunch is the move; the room fills with Psyrri locals on Saturdays.
+The oldest taverna in Psyrri, going since 1967: wood tables, paper tablecloths, a chalkboard of yesterday’s slow-cooked dishes.
+Stuffed tomatoes, lamb in lemon, fresh fava, octopus on charcoal when it’s running.
+Come at lunch, when the room fills with Psyrri regulars on a Saturday.
 Open day and night, closed Sunday.

 PsyrriSince 1967Closed Sundays